notaryproject/specifications/signature-specification.md

 The client should be able to discover all the signatures belonging to an artifact (such as image manifest) by using [ORAS Manifest Referrers API](https://github.com/oras-project/artifacts-spec/blob/main/manifest-referrers-api.md).
 ORAS Manifest Referrers API returns a paginated list of all artifacts belonging to a target artifact (such as container images, SBoMs).
 The implementation can filter Notary signature artifacts by either using ORAS Manifest Referrers API or using custom logic on the client.
 Each Notary signature artifact refers to a signature envelope blob.

+### Signature Filtering

+An OCI artifact can have multiple signatures, Notary v2 uses annotations of the signature artifact to filter relevant signatures based on the applicable trust policy.
+The Notary v2 signature artifact's `io.cncf.notary.x509certs.fingerprint.sha256` annotations key MUST contain the list of SHA-256 fingerprints of certificate and certificate chain used for signing.

 ## Signature Envelope